Wildlife Informer is reader-supported. When you click and buy we may earn an affiliate commission at no cost to you. Learn more.

 Whether you’re on land or in the ocean, there is an abundance and variety of life.
-These organisms and animals vary depending on their environment.
-They also create unique ecosystems that are found almost everywhere on earth.
+These species contribute to the unique ecosystems that are found on earth.
 While all species are an important part of the ecosystem, some are considered the cornerstone.
-Without these specific organisms, the ecosystem will dramatically change or even fall apart.
+Without these specific organisms, the ecosystem they live in will dramatically change or even fall apart.
 Known as keystone species, they are irreplaceable and help keep the ecosystem healthy and thriving.
-In this article I’ll show you 28 examples of keystone species in North America.
+In this article we’ll show you 28 examples of keystone species in North America.

 First though, let’s learn a little bit more about what a keystone species is…